School uniforms or clothing for schoolchildren from different countries. They are met according to form. School uniforms from around the world

 Form in Russia

 School uniform - is it good?
-Does it help class cohesion and discipline, or does it kill individuality and self-expression?
+Does it help class cohesion and maintain discipline, or does it kill individuality and self-expression?
 Much depends on the traditions of education adopted in a particular country or in different schools.

 Christ's Hospital School.
 Photo from studentinfo.net

-School uniforms in Cuba.
+School uniform in Cuba.
 Photo from the site https://arnaldobal.wordpress.com/2011/03/24/cuba-es-la-poesia/

 Cuba